rjz/Spark-Achilles/readme.md

 	</body>
 	</html>

-3. If everything is working correctly, achilles will dynamically respond with a javascript `alert`.
+3. If everything is working correctly, achilles will dynamically respond by updating the `.achilles-message` field.
 If anything ever goes wrong (e.g., because Javascript is unavailable) the `achilles` controller function will still display its initial (static) message.

 ## Form Processing